plotly/python-user-guide/Readme.md

 #### Other file(s) in this repo

+* `Index.ipynb`: overview of the notebooks in this repository

 * `custom.css`: CSS file for notebook styling

 #### Want to improve the User Guide